 - Unit 19: Nutritional Health – coursework

-In the first year student will complete two exam units, units 1 and 2, taking the unit 1 exam in January and the unit 2 exam in May.
-They will also complete two coursework units, units 5 and 7.
+In the first year student will complete two exam units, units 1 and 2, taking the exams in May.
+They will also complete three coursework units, units 5, 7 and 14.

 Students will be expected to arrange and participate in a weekly work experience placement that is relevant to the course.
 This allows students to relate the content covered in lessons to real world situations, giving them a greater understanding and more holistic experience.
 Students will also refer to these experiences when completing coursework assignments.